The Merchant of Venice

 "The devil can cite Scripture for his purpose."

-And, not to forget, "the quality of mercy is not strained".
+Not to forget, "the quality of mercy is not strained".
 In fact, I can't forget it, as it was the speech that millions of school children had to memorize in my day.
 And overrated in my view then and now.

 So let's finish up by returning to that more cutting and moving speech delivered by Shylock in his defence.
 It's worth repeating: